agent6/django-saas-base/README.md

 - `EMAIL_HOST`, `EMAIL_PORT`, `EMAIL_HOST_USER`, `EMAIL_HOST_PASSWORD`
 - `DEFAULT_FROM_EMAIL`

+Portainer note: define these values in the stack environment variables so they are injected into the container on deploy.

 ## Repository hygiene (GitHub-ready)

 - `.env` is local-only and must never be committed.